demisto/content-docs/docs/partners/adopt.md

    - Now,  paste the text you copied in the previous step.
 Delete line 2 of the text and write “Start of adoption process, update to readme file”
    - Name the subject of this to “update release notes”, make sure it is committing to your branch and then click “Commit new file”

 **Note:** If your Pull Request is still in draft, please commit the changes and remove from draft.

-7. Done!
+11. Done!
 You have started the adoption process.

 **After 90 days**, you will follow the below steps to complete the adoption process:
-1. In order to complete the second adoption step, first you will need to update your README file & open a pull request with this text:
+1. In order to complete the second adoption step, first you will need to update your `README.md` file and open a pull request with this text:

     ```
     Note: Support for this Pack moved to the partner on MONTH, DAY, YEAR.

     Please contact the partner directly via the support link on the right.
     ```

 2. Next, go to the `pack_metadata.json` file and update the following sections:
     - `currentVersion` - update the version.
 For this example, we would be updating it to “1.2.12”